Updated 12 May 2021

 - Reduced audience numbers

-- Face coverings for our Box Office and Steward Team
+- Face coverings and necessary PPE for our Front of House & Steward Teams

-- Hand sanitiser stations and protective equipment for staff
+- Hand sanitiser stations for patrons and protective equipment for staff

 - Pre-ordering of bar drinks and programmes